emilyriehl/yoneda/src/simplicial-hott/09-yoneda.rzk.md

 # The Yoneda lemma

-These formalisations correspond to Section 9 of RS17 paper.
+These formalisations correspond to Section 9 of the RS17 paper.

 This is a literate `rzk` file: